The third edition of Think Stats is not for sale yet, but if you would like to support this project, you can buy me a coffee.

 The following figure shows sequences of these scores for the first 100 participants.

-When both scores are positive, their product is positive, so it tends to increase the mean.
-And when both scores are negative, their product is positive, so it also tends to increase the mean.
-When the scores have opposite signs, the product is negative, so it decreases the mean.
-As a result, the mean of the product measures the similarity between the sequences.
+When both scores are positive, their product is positive, so it tends to increase the average product.
+And when both scores are negative, their product is positive, so it also tends to increase the average product.
+When the scores have opposite signs, the product is negative, so it decreases the average product.
+As a result, the average product measures the similarity between the sequences.

 np.mean(piat_math_standard * sat_math_standard)